fisinik/fake-news-detection-using-stance-detection/README.md

 |  rows |   fake |   real |
 | ----: | -----: | -----: |
 | 44919 | 0.5232 | 0.4768 |

+## Training the models

+During training, the model learns patterns on the data.
+It is therefore essential to analyze and compare the performance of the model against other algorithms to determine if further additional optimizations are needed.

+We will analyze 3 different algorithms which are:

+- Logistic Regression
+- XGBoost
+- DistilBERT

+We will evaluate using metrics like Accuracy, F1-score, Recall, and Precision.

+- Accuracy: It measures the overall correctness of a model by comparing the number of correct predictions to the total number of predictions made.
+Mathematically, accuracy is calculated as (TP + TN) / (TP + TN + FP + FN), where TP is True Positives, TN is True Negatives, FP is False Positives, and FN is False Negatives.

+- Recall (Sensitivity or True Positive Rate): It measures the ability of a model to correctly identify positive instances from all actual positive instances.
+It is calculated as TP / (TP + FN), where TP is True Positives and FN is False Negatives.
+High recall indicates that the model is good at minimizing false negatives.

+- Precision: It measures the accuracy of positive predictions made by the model.
+It is calculated as TP / (TP + FP), where TP is True Positives and FP is False Positives.
+Precision is important when the cost of false positives is high.

+- F1 Score: It is the harmonic mean of precision and recall, providing a balance between the two metrics.
+It is calculated as 2 _ (Precision _ Recall) / (Precision + Recall).
+F1 score is useful when there is an uneven class distribution, as it considers both false positives and false negatives.